 Preparing Your Child to Visit the Dentist

 Your children’s first dental visit can shape the way they view all dentists as they grow up.
-Prepare for this special day by finding the right dentist for your child.
-Ask your friends and family for their best recommendations.
+Prepare for this special day by finding the right Lovett Dental Jersey Village dentist for your child.
 The right dentist will focus on child-friendly details and behavior that will make your child feel right at home.

 Prepare your children for their first dental visit by showing them what they can expect when they arrive.
 Reading books that explain what dental appointments are like can help your children look forward to having a dentist examine and clean their teeth.
-In addition to helping your children look forward to their dental visit, you can prepare by asking for patient forms prior to the appointment.
-Be sure to ask the dentist about any concerning behaviors like teething, excessive use of the pacifier, or thumb sucking.
+In addition to helping your children look forward to their dental visit, you can prepare by asking for patient forms before the appointment.
+Be sure to ask the Lovett Dental Jersey Village dentist about any concerning behaviors like teething, excessive use of the pacifier, or thumb sucking.

 Tips for a Great Dental Visit